untitled

 SR: As I said, you know satori is...
 It is—I don’t know what you mean—what do you mean "what is?" you know [laughs].
 "What is satori?" is very difficult question to figure out what you—what kind of, you know, answer you—you expect.
 "What is satori?"
 Because satori is, as I explained—as I explained in various way, there is no other way to explain some kind of—various kind of answer to your question.
 There’s many—various kinds of answer would be—should be prepared, you know, from scientific viewpoint, or psychological viewpoint, or from religious viewpoint.
 You know, we cannot say what is satori just from one viewpoint.

 Psychologists may say "such and such state of mind is satori," you know, that is psychology—psychologist may answer in that way.
 And scientist may say, you know, "satori is the answer which is—which science cannot answer."
-That is, to figure out—too ??? hard[?]— the problem which science cannot answer is satori—they may say.
+That is, to figure out—to qualify the problem which science cannot answer is satori—they may say.
 So, for them it is some—hypothetical probability is satori.
 But we cannot believe in scientific probability.
 So, you may—you will not be satisfied with the—with the scientist answer.
 Philosopher may say various way, [laughs] you know.
 So, your question is very difficult to answer.
 So, the only way, is, as I talked in this sesshin, to, you know, to—to point out the problem—or our most concerning problem, from various viewpoint.
 And if those viewpoint—answer from various viewpoint was—is not—are not enough, then what we should do is answer.
 So according to Zen, you know, to—satori should be attained by practice, you know, by practicing[?].
 This is truth, as you have understood.
 Intellectual effort will not satisfy, will not good enough, or will not help you.
 And scientific effort is not enough, or it is quite different effort from—to—from the point you want.

 If so, or if intellectual, or mental function—by mental function, it is impossible to attain enlightenment, then to—by practice or by action—by actual activity we take, by actual activity, to realize our true nature is only way which is—which is left.
 So, satori is, anyway, in our—by our—will be attained by our practice.
 Then, how much practice we want [laughs] to attain satori will be your question [laughs]—one year or two year, or how hard [laughs] will be your, you know, question, maybe, or may not be, I don't know.